Don't settle for ordinary quarterly reports.

 I take a look at three companies that beat market expectations every week, since I believe that it's the biggest factor in a stock beating the market.
 Leaving Wall Street's pros with stunned expressions can be a good thing.
 It usually means that the companies have more in the tank than analysts figured.
 Capital appreciation typically follows.

-Let's take a look at a few companies that humbled the prognosticators over the past few trading days.
+Let's take a look at a few companies that humbled the pros over the past few trading days.

 It's important to keep watching the companies that surpass expectations.
 Over time, it will be a lucrative experience for investors as the market rewards the overachievers.
 That's the kind of surprise that we look for in the Rule Breakers newsletter service.
 Want in?
 Check out a 30-day trial subscription.
 If that's not up your alley just yet, you can still check out a free special report detailing the next trillion-dollar revolution.

-Either way, come back next week to learn about more stocks that blew the market away in the coming days.
+Either way, come back next week to learn about more stocks that blew the market away.

-The Motley Fool owns shares of FedEx.
-Motley Fool newsletter services have recommended buying shares of FedEx.
+Rick Aristotle Munarriz has no positions in the stocks mentioned above.
+The Motley Fool has no positions in the stocks mentioned above.
+Motley Fool newsletter services recommend Paychex.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.